george-pov/YTSkedy/docs/api/persistence.md

 1. `AzureStorage:PlatformsTableName`, default `Platforms`.
 2. `AzureStorage:PlatformPublicationsTableName`, default `PlatformPublications`.

+The host registers one keyed `TableClient` for application-owned settings:

+1. `AzureStorage:ApplicationSettingsTableName`, default `ApplicationSettings`.

-The templates, platforms, and platform-publications clients reuse the same connection string lookup above.
+The templates, platforms, platform-publications, and application-settings clients reuse the same connection string lookup above.

 For local development, use Azurite with `AzureWebJobsStorage` set to `UseDevelopmentStorage=true` in the ignored Azure Functions